TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 :url: https://embed.grasple.com/exercises/396fd7a0-10cf-4b49-bb9e-fbc4acc2a06a?id=91148
 :label: grasple_exercise_7_4_18
 :dropdown:
-:description: What is the quickest way to find the least squares solution?
+:description: What is the quickest way to find the least-squares solution?

 ::::